*Updated October 2022 with a brand new template guide and more resources for further reading.

 In this part of the website brief give more detail in your current website.
 What has it done well, where has it struggled?
 What great things about this site should be replicated on the new site and what not so great things do you want to see the back of.

-Scope/size of the website
+Technical Requirements of the website

 Don’t worry too much about the new website layout or structure at this stage, your developers will define that for you.
-All they need to know is a guideline of how large the new site will be, if it’s going to be similar to your current one you can say that but if you have plans to make it smaller or larger this is the part you should state that in your website brief.
+All they need to know is a guideline of how large the new site will be, if it’s going to be similar to your current one you can say that but if you have plans to make it smaller or larger this is the part where you should state that in your website brief.

 What content will you be using on the site.
 Will it be existing copy, new copy?
 Do you have image libraries and videos to be included?
 Some brands have 3D tours, showrooms and other immersive features.